kedro-org/kedro/docs/source/contribution/development_for_databricks.md

-# Setup for developing Kedro on Databricks
+# Developing Kedro for Databricks

 [Databricks](https://www.databricks.com/) is a cloud-based platform for data engineering and data science that many Kedro users deploy their Kedro projects to.
 Extending and improving the Kedro experience on Databricks is important to a large part of Kedro's user base.

 ## Introduction

-This page describes how to set up your development environment for Kedro on Databricks so that you can manually test new features and fixes as part of a build-and-test development cycle.
+This page describes how to efficiently develop features and fixes for Kedro on Databricks.
+Using this guide, you will be able to quickly test your locally modified version of Kedro on Databricks as part of a build-and-test development cycle.

 ## Prerequisites